Built for construction crews

 Onboard the crew

 Invite by phone number.
-Crews install the app or use kiosk mode with a 4-digit PIN.
-Foremen get supervisor permissions to approve time and switch job codes.
+Crews open ClockOut in a phone browser or use kiosk mode with a 4-digit PIN.
+Foremen get supervisor permissions to approve time and resolve exceptions.

 Run the first payroll cycle